oatlog/oatlog/doc/extended_abstract/main.typ

 #heading(numbering: none, [Abstract])

 We introduce oatlog, an e-graph engine implementing the egglog language.
 Oatlog is intended for equality saturation (EqSat) and is implemented as a relational database using semi-naive evaluation.
 Concretely, oatlog is a Rust procedural macro that embeds EqSat theories into applications.
-We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping, improving our ability to practice performance engineering.
+We find that its ahead-of-time compilation of theories is a key asset, simplifying debugging and prototyping and improving our ability to practice performance engineering.
 Additionally, the ahead-of-time architecture naturally lends itself to relation and whole-ruleset optimization.
 Our experiments show that oatlog is faster than egglog for small e-graphs of less than about $10^5$ e-nodes.

 = Introduction

 There has been a surge of interest in e-graphs since the advent of egg @egg and the EGRAPHS community, with equality saturation finding use in applications from general-purpose compiler optimization @acyclic_egraphs to specialized synthesis @spores.
-Different use cases apply e-graphs in different ways -- from many small equality saturation problems to a single large one -- relying on different additional features such as proof production or e-class analyses.
+Different use cases apply e-graphs in different ways, from many small equality saturation problems to a single large one, relying on different additional features such as proof production or e-class analyses.

 Many equality saturation applications are limited by the performance of their underlying e-graph engine.
 This is largely due to the combinatorial explosion in e-graph size with increasing input